I thought I’d share this really easy and trendy burlap pom pom cushion tutorial.

 Then fold the material on the 2 smaller pieces over again on the same side (another 1 cm) and press flat (the raw edges will now be hidden).
 Now sew down to secure.

-You can now turn the cover the right side out, you can use something pointed but not sharp (like a chopstick) to push the corners out.
+You can now turn the cover on the right side out, you can use something pointed but not sharp (like a chopstick) to push the corners out.

 Finished Pom Pom Cushion

-Now you should have a pretty good looking pom-pom cushion!
+Now you should have a pretty good-looking pom-pom cushion!

 If you would like to take it a step further and stencil the cushion you can follow the next set of instructions.